coverallsapp/github-action/UPGRADE.md

 - You can skip `file` option and coveralls will try to find all supported coverage files and combine their data.

 - If coveralls fails to determine your coverage report format, use explicit `format` option to specify it.
 See [supported values](https://github.com/coverallsapp/coverage-reporter#supported-coverage-report-formats).

+- If you see a message `Nothing to report` it might be a path resolution issue.
+Check filenames in the coverage report and use `base-path` option to adjust paths to the source files.